friolero/self_aligned_reward_learning/README.md

 > (5) seeds: List[int].

-## Replicate Paper Results
+## Reproduce Paper Results

-The learnt reward history are saved under `reward_learning/learnt_reward` for the 10 tasks.
+The learnt reward history are saved under `reward_learning/learnt_reward` for 10 tasks in figure 5 and 6.
 To train with history, pass corresponding history file according to the name to the argument `--learnt_reward_fn`.

 For example: